SanHalacoglu/GameOn/documentation/M5_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **Submit Report**:
-            - **Description**: When a user long-presses a user within the "Existing Group"  screen, an option appears to “Report User”.
-Upon clicking “Report User”, a pop-up appears where a user can write a summary on why the user is being reported.
-Upon clicking “Submit”, the report is submitted to the administrators.
+            - **Description**: When a user presses "Submit a Report" on the main page, a new page appears where a user can write a summary on why the user is being reported.
+Upon clicking “Submit Report”, the report is submitted to the administrators.
             - **Primary actor(s)**: User, Admin
             - **Main success scenario**:
-                1. User selects the "Submit a report" button
+                1. User selects the "Submit a Report" button on the main page.
                 2. User selects a group from the dropdown
                 3. User selects a user to report from the dropdown
                 4. User writes a reason for the report
                 5. User selects "Submit report"
                 6. System successfully sends the report to the database
             - **Failure scenario(s)**:
-                - 2a.
-User does not click “Submit” and the report is not submitted to the admin.
-                - 2b.
+                - 6a.
 User presses "Cancel" and report is not submitted.
+                - 6b.
+User presses "Submit" and an error pops up.
+(See **3.5.2**)
+                    - 6b1.
+The "Reason" textbox turns red and an error message pops up warning the user that the input must be less than 500 characters.
+                    - 6b2.
+The user can shorten their input and attempt to submit again.

 <a name="fr6"></a>